Konamiman/RookieDrive-FDD-ROM/README.md

 ## Known issues

-This DiskROM doesn't work on those MSX computers which have power source that is too "weak" to properly power USB floppy disk drives.
-This might be solved in a future version by adding support for self-powered USB hubs.

 Some devices will fail to initialize with "Timeout" error when the computer is reset.
 The workaround is to power off and on the computer, or unplug and plug again the device; sometimes trying CALL USBRESET a few times will work as well.

 ## Disclaimer!